-You are required to make two regular monthly payments to HUC: a Weekly Maintenance Contribution (WMC) and a Heating Charge.
+You are required to make two regular monthly payments: a Weekly Maintenance Contribution (WMC) and a Heating Charge.
 These charges are payable in advance normally by standing order.
 The amount of the WMC and the Heating Charge may be increased annually upon one month's notice.

-The Weekly Maintenance Contribution (WMC), which is eligible for housing Benefit, includes a service charge which contributes to:
+The Weekly Maintenance Contribution (WMC), which is eligible for Housing Benefit, includes a service charge which contributes to:

 - the upkeep of the gardens

 - cleaning of communal areas

 - heating & lighting of communal areas

 - external window cleaning

 - building insurance of the scheme

 - maintenance of lift, entry phone system, TV Aerial system, fire system and appliances

 - laundry facilities

-- Scheme Manager's time in administering these items
+- Staff's time in administering these items

-The Heating Charge is not eligible for housing benefit and you will need to make a separate payment to cover this.

-You will have other regular outgoings which are detailed under Money Matters.
+The heating in the flat is provided from a central communal boiler, for which a charge is made.
+The Heating Charge is not eligible for Housing Benefit and you will need to make a separate payment to cover this.
+You will have other regular outgoings which are detailed under 'Money Matters'.